MYanello/nix/README.md

 # nix
-All my nix stuff so I don't lost it
+All my nix stuff so I don't lose it